Akumsk/russian-construction-standards/README.md

 - Submit a pull request with a brief description of your changes.

 ### 📤 2.
 Upload Only
-- Simply upload the original PDF file of the Russian construction standard.
+- Simply upload the original PDF file of the Russian construction standard in `pdf_docs/` folder.
 - Our team will handle the extraction and metadata creation on your behalf.
 All submissions are reviewed before being merged.
 ---